 8. Strange Sounds

 You’re probably used to your air conditioner’s normal range of sounds, which may include a low humming or buzzing.
-However, loud clangs, rattling, or clicking noises may be a sign of damage or other issues.
+However, loud clangs, rattles, or clicks may indicate damage or other issues.

 Causes and Solutions